 - In a bowl, combine all of the dry ingredients and mix until well incorporated.

 - Add the wet ingredients to the dry ingredients and mix.
 Add the broccoli and mix again.
 Add the cheddar cheese and mix until all of the cheese is evenly mixed in the batter.

-- Spoon the batter into 6 jumbo muffin moulds.
-I used silicone muffin moulds so that they wouldn't stick.
+- Spoon the batter into 6 jumbo muffin molds or 10 regular size silicone muffin molds.
+I used silicone muffin molds so that they wouldn't stick.

 - Bake for 30 minutes.
 Take out of the oven and let cool before serving.
 You can eat them hot or cold, just be careful when taking them out of the oven as the inside of the muffin is piping hot!!

 Nutritional information is provided through calculations made on fatsecret.com.
 They are approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on mypcoskitchen.com.
 Sugar alcohols are included in the fiber count.
 Net carbs are the total carbs minus fiber (which include sugar alcohols).